-- (7) According to the first paragraph of Article 76, operators that have been designated as having SMP may offer commitments to open the deployment of a "new very high capacity network that consists of optical fibre elements up to the end-user premises or base station" to co-investment. - (8) Article 76 deals with the co-investment offers of undertakings that have been designated at the time the offer is made as having SMP.
-Operators not holding SMP are thus not subject to this provision3. - (9) The elements contained in this definition are discussed below.
-In particular, the present Guidelines address the following issues: - a) Which VHCN fall in the scope of Article 76; - b) What is a new VHCN for the purposes of Article 76; - c) Timing for making an offer to co-invest; - d) Type of investments which may be covered by Article 76; and, - e) Co-investment models which may be covered by Article 76.
+- (11) According to the first paragraph of Article 76, operators that have been designated as having SMP may offer commitments to open the deployment of a "new very high capacity network that consists of optical fibre elements up to the end-user premises or base station" to co-investment. - (12) Article 76 deals with the co-investment offers of undertakings that have been designated at the time the offer is made as having SMP.
+Operators not holding SMP status are thus not covered by this provision. - (13) The elements contained in this definition are discussed below.
+In particular, the following issues are addressed: - a.
+Which VHCN fall in the scope of Article 76; - b.
+What is a new VHCN for the purposes of Article 76; - c.
+Timing for making an offer to co-invest; - d.
+Type of investments which may be covered by Article 76; and, - e.
+Co-investment models which may be covered by Article 76.

-2.1.1.
+3.1.1.
 Which VHCN fall in the scope of Article 76

-(10) The technical elements that are referred to in Article 76 limit the scope of the application of this provision to a specific category of VHCN compared to the definition of very high capacity networks as contained in Article 2(2) of the EECC4.
-In particular, Article 76 makes an explicit
+- (14) The technical elements that are referred to in Article 76 limit the scope of the application of this provision to a specific category of VHCN compared to the definition of very high capacity networks as contained in Article 2(2) of the EECC.
+In particular, Article 76 makes an explicit technological choice, and specifies that only a VHCN that consists of optical fibre elements up to the end-user premises or base station will qualify for the specific regulatory treatment foreseen in the Article.
+Thus only particular types of VHCN are subject to Article 76 EECC and to the present Guidelines. - (15) Electronic communications networks which do not consist of optical fibre elements up to the end-user premises or base station, will not be eligible for the regulatory treatment

-3 It will always be up to the SMP operator to decide whether to engage in the procedure contemplated under Article 76 of the EECC by voluntarily offering commitments under Article 79.
+&lt;sup>5 On the other hand, it will always be up to the SMP operator to decide whether to engage in the procedure contemplated under Article 76 of the EECC by voluntarily offering commitments under Article 79 to be deregulated regarding the new network deployment, or wait for the conclusion of the traditional SMP assessment process that NRAs carry out periodically (and that may lead to deregulation of the relevant market if SMP is no longer found).

-4 According to Article 2(2) of the EECC, a very high capacity network "means either an electronic communications network which consists wholly of optical fibre elements at least up to the distribution point at the serving location, or an electronic communications network which is capable of delivering, under usual peak-time conditions, similar network performance in terms of available downlink and uplink bandwidth, resilience, error-related parameters, and latency and its variation; network performance can be considered similar regardless of whether the end-user experience varies due to the inherently different characteristics of the medium by which the network ultimately connects with the network termination point".
+&lt;sup>6 According to Article 2(2) of the EECC, a very high capacity network "means either an electronic communications network which consists wholly of optical fibre elements at least up to the distribution point at the serving location, or an electronic communications network which is capable of delivering, under usual peak-time conditions, similar network performance in terms of available downlink and uplink bandwidth, resilience, error-related parameters, and latency and its variation; network performance can be considered similar regardless of whether the end-user experience varies due to the inherently different characteristics of the medium by which the network ultimately connects with the network termination point".